-Gentrification, a term now long associated with the displacement of the poor in an area through various means and methods with the idea of raising property values, decreasing crime, and generally making the area more attractive to wealthier potential residents or investors.
-The idea has been around for a long time, in one form or another, in Western Societies, though the term “Gentrification” itself wasnt coined until 1964 by British Sociologist, Ruth Glass.
-Its roots in the English Social term “Gentry” referring to the class just below Nobility, otherwise known as the Landed Gentry.
-Glass coined the term as she observed the displacement of poor and working class residents from an area of London, one by one, until the whole social structure is changed.
+Gentrification is a term associated with the displacement of the poor in an area through various means and methods with the idea of raising property values, decreasing crime, and generally making the area more attractive to wealthier potential residents or investors.
+The idea has been around for a long time, in one form or another, in Western Societies, though the term “Gentrification” itself wasn’t coined until 1964 by British sociologist, Ruth Glass.
+It has roots in the English social term “Gentry,” referring to the class just below Nobility, and otherwise known as the Landed Gentry.
+Glass coined the term as she observed the displacement of poor and working class residents from an area of London, one by one, until the whole social structure was changed.
 That last part of her observation should be what is alarming to those who live in and love the city of New Orleans, “The whole social character of the district is changed.”

-Any conversation or discussion on gentrification tends to be filled with very passionate and strong beliefs and opinions on the subject.
+Any conversation or discussion on gentrification tends to be filled with very passionate and strong opinions on the subject.
 Most of the people involved in these conversations have skin in the game; they, their families and their very lives are being or will be affected by it.
-On one hand, the poor and working class, concerned that they will not be able to afford to live in the area or neighborhood, have lived their whole lives, and on the other hand, the property owners and developers see the rising rents and property values as the means to improving the quality of life overall for the residents in these areas.
-Unfortunately, for anyone searching for viable solutions and compromises in regards to gentrification, both points of view are expressed with extreme passion, and both sides are right, as well.
+On one hand, the poor and working class, concerned that they will not be able to afford to live in the area or neighborhood, have lived their whole lives; and on the other hand, the property owners and developers see the rising rents and property values as the means to improving the quality of life overall for the residents in these areas.
+Unfortunately, for anyone searching for viable solutions and compromises in regards to gentrification, both points of view are expressed with extreme passion, and both sides have elements of truth as well.

 Most people who oppose attempts at gentrification are not opposed to seeing the area or the neighborhood improve.
-They don’t want continued problems of crumbling infrastructure, struggling businesses, and rampant crime.
-They just want to be able to afford to live there too.
+They just don’t want continued problems of crumbling infrastructure, struggling businesses, and rampant crime.
+They also just want to be able to afford to live there.

-The problems with gentrification and the barriers and obstacles that prevent it from being implemented in any meaningful and effective way are essentially the very same problems that result directly from poverty itself, and gentrification is just another failed attempt to eliminate the problems associated with poverty in our society without actually addressing the issue of poverty.
+The problems with gentrification and the barriers and obstacles that prevent it from being implemented in any meaningful and effective way are essentially the very same problems that result directly from poverty itself.
+Gentrification is just another failed attempt to eliminate the problems associated with poverty in our society without actually addressing the issue of poverty.

-Now all New Orleanians have to do when using the Times Square example as a measure for possible ramifications that it might bring here, is imagine the future of the French Quarter as Times Square now— a future where a super McDonald’s stands where Cafe Dumonde used to be, a Hard Rock cafe replaces Tipitina’s where the old hood stores that always had some of the best po-boys are replaced by Exxon and Shell stations.
+Now all New Orleanians have to do when using the Times Square example as a measure for possible ramifications that it might bring here, is imagine the future of the French Quarter as Times Square now— a future where a super McDonald’s stands where Cafe Dumonde used to be, a Hard Rock cafe replaces Tipitina’s, and where Exxon and Shell stations replace the old hood stores that always had some of the best po-boys.

 In short, how much of the distinct, vibrant, and rich culture will be replaced with American corporate culture?
 How much of New Orleans’ soul are we willing to sell to try and buy a little relief from the crisis of poverty and its daily, enduring effect on its citizens?
 I think that in a place where culture is as important as it is in Louisiana —generally and especially New Orleans—that even the loudest proponents for increasing unchecked gentrification might have some pause when considering a future where we remember the times when we could get good fresh po-boys, and gumbo.